Science is Authentic and Substantial

 disrupted.

-One can see that psychological phenomena is harder to define than a physical phenomena.
+One can easily see that psychological phenomena is harder to define than a physical phenomena.

 Induction and Deduction